-This policy establishes rules for the appropriate use of Western Michigan University's email system.
+This document establishes rules for the appropriate use of Western Michigan University's email system.

 The use of Western Michigan University's email system is a privilege, not a right and is subject to limitation and/or revocation.
 In addition to these email rules, the use of electronic communication is subject to all University policies, procedures, rules, directives, and the law (collectively "rules").
 These rules apply to:

 - All email systems and services provided and owned by the University;

 - All users, holders, and uses of University email services and computing resources; and

 - All University email records in the possession of University faculty, staff, or students or other email users of email services provided by the University.

 These rules apply equally to transactional information (such as email headers, summaries, and addresses) associated with email records as it does to the contents of those records.

 User Identity: All email systems must have unique user-IDs and associated passwords to isolate the mail of different users.
 Misrepresenting, obscuring, suppressing, or replacing a user's identity on an email system is forbidden.
 The user name, email address, organizational affiliation, and related information included with email or postings must reflect the actual originator of the mail or postings.